mfortea/RDIF-BANK-SIM/README.md

 This initiates the web client, that show the actual price of the "gas station simulator"

 ## 🔒 SECURITY
-- AES encryption for sensitive data.
+- AES-256 encryption for sensitive data protection.
+- Usage of Fernet for secure key management.
-- SSL/TLS for secure client-server communication.
+- SSL/TLS implemented for secure client-server communication.
-- Secure handling of user passwords and RFID card data.
+- Secure handling and hashing of user passwords and RFID card data.
-- Real-time price administration with secure database transactions.
+-Real-time price administration with secure database transactions.
-- Nonce usage for preventing replay attacks.
+Utilization of nonces to prevent replay attacks.

 ## 📄 Enviroment files format